goldstar/blackbeard/README.md

 If a context does not exist, `$pirate` will silently ignore all actions.
 This is useful for dealing with bots.

-If the user is unidentied set user to nil or false.
-If your app can return a Guest object for unidentied users, see the guest configuration setting.
+If the user is unidentified set user to nil or false.
+If your app can return a Guest object for unidentified users, see the guest configuration setting.

 ### Collecting Metrics